dlhaines/rubyStubServer/README.md

 # rubyStubServer

-Ruby web server to stub requests to matching disk files
+Ruby web server to stub http requests to matching disk files

-Implement trivial file-based ESB stub provider for StudentDashboard API.
-If a data file exists that matches the the name and/or term in a request the contents of that files it will be returned as json.
-If no such file is found a default file will be returned.
-See the Ruby code for details.
+This implements a simple file-based stub provider.
+Requests are mapped to nested directories and files.
+Directories map to url elements.
+File names are derived from the trailing file name on the url.
+If no matching file exists in the matching directory then the default.<extension> file in the directory is used if it exists.
+If neither exists then a 404 is returned.
+File names can also contain values for query parameters.
+Query parameters are sorted and values are matched to corresponding elements of the file name.
+If there is not a matching file then the default file for that directory will be used.

+Only json files are currently supported.

+Multiple stub servers can be run on different ports in order to stub out multiple dependencies.